chdalski/azure-training/src/azure-functions/1-2-local-function.md

 npx tsc && func start
 ```

-The command triggers the typescript compiler and starts the function afterwards.
+The command triggers the TypeScript compiler and starts the function afterwards.

-The output contains details on the Core Tools version and the runtime version, but more importantly we get an overview over the functions we provide, their url and the accepted http methods.
+The output contains details on the Core Tools version and the runtime version, but more importantly we get an overview over the functions we provide, their URL and the accepted http methods.

 <details>
   <summary>Sample output</summary>